-Joint Case Management

-There were examples of joint case management systems which allowed for the most appropriate service to lead but enabled ongoing reviews to facilitate a more seamless service transition.
-For example, Occupational Health and Adult Safeguarding were identified in one area as having a system whereby the lead professional could be flexibly changed accordingly, dependent on the circumstances.
-This is based on regular discussions and reviewing shared information between the two teams, to ascertain appropriate response to families and individual's needs.
+• Joint Case Management There were examples of joint case management systems which allowed for the most appropriate service to lead but enabled ongoing review which allowed for a more seamless service transition.
+For example, Occupational Health and Adult Safeguarding were identified in one area as having a system whereby the lead professional can be flexibly changed accordingly, dependent on the circumstances, based on regular discussions and reviewing shared information between the two teams, to ascertain appropriate response to families and individual's needs.
+Transitional Support For families who may no longer require statutory intervention, it was noted that by having Early Intervention Practitioners invited to their final meeting it provided a comprehensive introduction.
+This was argued to facilitate greater engagement between families and Early Intervention and Prevention Services, ensuring families had a continuation of support to prevent crisis, where appropriate.

-Transitional Support

-For families who may no longer require statutory intervention, it was found that having Early Intervention/Prevention Practitioners invited to their final meeting provided a comprehensive introduction.
-This facilitated greater engagement between families and Early Intervention and Prevention Services, ensuring families had a continuation of support to prevent crisis, where appropriate.
 This joint working between Statutory and Early Intervention and Prevention was also highlighted as being beneficial when there were concerns a family required an escalation in support from Early Intervention to Statutory.
-In this scenario, joint meetings with the family between services were considered most effective.

-Aligned Forms and Protocols

-On many occasions agencies working alongside each other within Safeguarding Hubs combined forms to save on duplication such as Social Services and Police.
-In addition, one area aligned referral processes within the Hub to ensure that any referrals requiring Youth Justice support were taken off the system and transferred to the Youth Justice system within a short timeframe.
-This ensured that they were actioned efficiently by the appropriate agency, regardless of point of entry.
+In this scenario, joint meetings to the family between services were considered effective. • Aligned Forms and Protocols There were examples whereby agencies working alongside each other in the Safeguarding Hubs were combining forms to save on duplication such as Social Services and Police.
+In addition, one area aligned referral processes within the Hub to ensure that any referrals requiring Youth Justice support were taken off the system and transferred to Youth Justice system, within a short timeframe.
+This ensured that they were actioned efficiently, regardless of point of entry.
+CONTINUITY, CONSISTENCY, STABILITY AND SUPPORT,:

-CONTINUITY, CONSISTENCY AND STABILITY: